Home / Blog/ Kids Nutrition/ Best 10 Sources of Protein for Kids

 Can Kids Have Protein Shakes or Protein Supplements?

-From gym-goers to runners to general exercise enthusiasts, you’ve likely heard of (or consumed) protein shakes — and while they can be convenient for us grownups, there shouldn’t be a reason for your child to need protein shakes or protein powder supplements unless they’re specifically recommended by a pediatrician.
+From gym-goers to runners to exercise enthusiasts, you’ve likely heard of protein shakes — and while they can be convenient for us grownups, they’re generally not common for kids (unless they’re specifically recommended by a pediatrician).
+Children should be able to meet their protein needs by eating protein-rich foods and snacks.

 The 10 Best Sources of Protein for Kids

-These high-protein foods are easy to incorporate into your child’s diet, and even picky eaters are sure to enjoy at least a few foods on the list.
+These high-protein foods are easy to incorporate into your child’s diet, and even picky eaters are bound to enjoy a few!

 1. Nut Butter

-Nut butter (or seed butter, if your house is nut-free) is a great source of protein that even picky eaters usually find yummy.
-Peanut butter or sunflower seed butter is welcomed by most children, and just one single tablespoon of peanut butter contains about 4 grams of protein.
+Nut butter (or seed butter, if your house is nut-free) is a great source of protein.
+Just one tablespoon of peanut butter contains 4 grams of protein.
+You can add nut butter to sandwiches, smoothies, oatmeal, yogurt, or even baked goods like muffins and pancakes.

 2. Lean Meats